Traditional Plant-Based Cooking

 • 📖 Recipe

-Coq au vin is a classic French Provencal or traditional French country cooking dish, hailing from Burgundy, that consists of chicken or rooster cooked in red wine such as Burgundy wine, along with lardons or bacon, mushrooms, and little pearl or baby onions.
+Coq au vin is a classic French Provencal or traditional French country cooking meal from Burgundy, that is made up of chicken or rooster cooked in red wine such as Burgundy wine, along with lardons or bacon, mushrooms, and little pearl or baby onions.
+The name "coq au vin" translates to "rooster with wine," which reflects the meals origins in medieval peasant food as it was made with old roosters that were slow-cooked in wine.

 Julia Child's coq au vin recipe

-Although, coq au vin was still going strong into the 1980s as Delia Smith, the popular English cook, included a recipe for coq au vin within her 1983 edition of Delia Smith Complete Cookery Course [pg 214] and she described the dish as ''a splendid dinner party dish'' [pg215].
+Coq au vin was still going strong into the 1980s as Delia Smith, the popular English cook, included a recipe for coq au vin within her 1983 edition of Delia Smith Complete Cookery Course [pg 214] and she described the dish as ''a splendid dinner party dish'' [pg215].

 Cauliflower steaks added to pan with coq au vin sauce, silver serving spoon to side.